What is Dortmund famous for? Check out this guide, for the most amazing things to do in Dortmund, and its surroundings.

 Other than its pleasing sights, the city is also famous because it’s home to the top football club, Borussia Dortmund.
 The game lovers understand this better.

 Segway tours are fun!
 The tour starts with a short introduction in the training center, where the tour guide will explain how to ride a Segway.
 The next step is to practice driving.
 After that you can drive through Dortmund's most famous places and explore the city by segway.

 Enjoy a tour of Dortmund aboard the red double-decker bus and discover the city's sights and attractions.
-A guide will take you on a journey through history, whilst you are able to choose between an extensive audio commentary in either German or English.
+A guide will take you on a journey through history, while you are able to choose between an extensive audio commentary in either German or English.
 The route takes you past the main points of interest such as the Westfalenpark and Signal Iduna Park to Signal-Iduna-Park and Westfalenstadion, until finally ending at Zollstock.

 Dortmund: Private Tour with a Local is an easy way to discover the best of the city, all at your own pace.
 It's a great way to experience local restaurants and activities your friends aren't doing while getting a tour guide that knows the city inside and out.
 Enjoy a personal tour by one of the friendly Lokafyers who are passionate about their city and eager to share their knowledge and perspective.

 Below are the best tourist attractions, museums, and points of interest that will put you at ease as you contemplated what to do in Dortmund, Germany.

 By Smial – Self-photographed, CC BY-SA 2.0 de,

 The first item on your list of things to do in Dortmund is to visit the Museum Fur Kunst und Kulturgeschichte.
 This impressive building traces its history back to 1883 and currently has exhibits from the middle and modern ages.
 Take it all in, including detailed accounts of the resistance against the Nazis.